Abdel Halim Mohamed: Early life

-Abdel Halim grew up with Chronic obstructive pulmonary disease (COPD), which led to the failure of one of his lungs in his youth.
+Abdel Halim grew up with Chronic obstructive pulmonary disease, which led to the failure of one of his lungs in his youth.

 Education

-Like many at that time, Abdel Halim started his education at a Quranic school (Khalwa) before entering Omdurman Primary School.
-He then went to Gordon Memorial College (today University Khartoum) in 1924, into accountancy, before attending Kitchener School of Medicine (today Faculty of Medicine, University of Khartoum) (1929–1933) and graduated top of his class with a Diploma of Kitchener School of Medicine (DKSM).
+Abdel Halim began his education at a Quranic school (Khalwa) before entering Omdurman Primary School.
+He then attended Gordon Memorial College (known today as the University of Khartoum) in 1924, studying accountancy, before attending Kitchener School of Medicine (today the Faculty of Medicine at the University of Khartoum) (1929–1933) and graduated at the top of his class with a Diploma of Kitchener School of Medicine (DKSM).

 Abdel Halim started his medical training as a house physician at Khartoum Teaching Hospital (1933–1934) and then as a medical registrar (1935–1938).
 He then continued his training in medicine and cardiology at Hammersmith Hospital, London, in 1939.
 Due to the Second World War, he had to return to the Khartoum Teaching Hospital to work as an assistant to the senior physician.
-Still, after the war, he returned to the UK to finish his medicine and cardiology training.
+Still, after the war, he returned to the United Kingdom to finish his medicine and cardiology training.

 Medical career

 Abdel Halim became the first Sudanese director of Omdurman Teaching Hospital (1950) and Khartoum Teaching Hospital (1954–1964).
 He was appointed senior physician to the Ministry of Health in 1953.
 He expanded these hospitals to include respiratory, cardio, neurology, neurosurgery and dermatology services and organised the building of the Al Shaab Teaching Hospital.
 After Sudan's independence, he also taught at the Kitchener School of Medicine and Faculty of Medicine, University of Khartoum.

-Abdel Halim was a council member of the Gordon Memorial College from 1952, before becoming the first Sudanese chairman of the University Khartoum council, after Sudan became independent in 1956.
+Abdel Halim was a council member of the Gordon Memorial College from 1952 before becoming the first Sudanese chairman of the University Khartoum council after Sudan became independent in 1956.
 He held the position until he retired from medical duties in 1965.

 Abdel Halim was the founding president of the Sudanese Medical Association (1949–1965).
 He was one of the first Sudanese physicians to become a member of the Royal College of Physicians in 1948, and to be elected a Fellow (FRCP) in 1962.
 In 1965, Abdel Halim received an honorary Doctor of Medicine (MD) from the University of Khartoum.

 Medical legacy

-In the past, when investigative techniques were crude, Abdel Halim was described as “a superb medical diagnostician and an inspiring instructor.
-His medical ward rounds provided a platform for rigorous medical instruction, poetry, high-flying prose, Sudanese proverbs, and Qur’anic verses, in flawless classical Arabic and perfect English; everything was communicated with style and humour.”
+In the past, when investigative techniques were crude, Abdel Halim was described as "a superb medical diagnostician and an inspiring instructor.
+His medical ward rounds provided a platform for rigorous medical instruction, poetry, high-flying prose, Sudanese proverbs, and Qur'anic verses, in flawless classical Arabic and perfect English; everything was communicated with style and humour."
 Abdel Halim is remembered as the ‘Father of medicine in Sudan’.